Menu

 What are the best things to do in Naxos for first-time visitors?

-Walk to the Portara at sunset on your first evening — that image stays.
+Walk to the Portara at sunset on your first evening.
 Spend a day on Plaka Beach.
-Drive the mountain interior (Halki, Filoti, Apeiranthos, Apollonas kouros) on day three or four — this is the experience that separates Naxos from every other Cycladic island.
-Take the ferry to Koufonisia for a day trip to the most beautiful of the Small Cyclades.
-And eat Naxian Graviera at every meal.
+Drive the mountain interior through Halki, Filoti, Apeiranthos, and the Apollonas kouros on day three or four — this is what separates Naxos from every other Cycladic island.
+Take the ferry to Koufonisia for a Small Cyclades day trip.
+And eat Naxian Graviera cheese at every meal.

 How many days do you need in Naxos?

-Five days minimum for a satisfying experience that includes beaches, the mountain interior, and a Small Cyclades day trip.
-Three days covers the Portara, Plaka Beach, and the immediate Naxos Town area.
-A week is justified and most visitors who stay that long describe it as the right amount.
-The island's variety — the thing that distinguishes it from every other Cycladic island — only reveals itself with time.
+Five days minimum for a satisfying experience covering beaches, the mountain interior, and a Small Cyclades day trip.
+Three days covers the Portara, Plaka Beach, and Naxos Town.
+A week is justified — the island's variety only reveals itself with time, and most visitors who stay a week describe it as the right amount.

 What is the best beach in Naxos?